 It's a tested hacker strategy: hit when you are least likely to be detected.

 Like Labor Day Weekend, Canada Day, or the Fourth of July.

 A real life example of this happened last year, and the hacker's strategy worked very, very well.
 Here is one organization's story.

-Hacker waits to hit on 4th of July
+Hacker waits to hit on holiday, when security staffing low

 When Timehop announced a breach of 21 million records during summer 2018, it posted an hour-by-hour timeline of the attack and the company's incident response.